Three-to-six-month timeline

 Dominica leads on program longevity and price.
 Antigua has marginally stronger visa-free mobility and the most family-inclusive tree (siblings count).
 São Tomé is dramatically cheaper but with a smaller visa-free count.
 We don't earn more if you pick one over another.

-Want a four-page Dominica PDF covering everything on this page plus the comparison framework we use internally?
+Want a Dominica briefing covering everything on this page plus the comparison framework we use internally?

 Three reasons families pick Freedom Files over the do-it-yourself path or a single-jurisdiction agent.